Seniors Strength and Flexibility Classes

 Mobility, exercise, flexibility, fitness, muscle balance, coordination, reaction time and speed all starts in the mind.
 But the body changes with age and therefore so does the needs and limitations of exercise – it’s not always about going harder and faster, lifting more and getting that last repetition done.
-Muscles and connective tissues take longer to adapt to resistance exercises and maximum heart rates decline proportional to age.
+Muscles and connective tissues take longer to adapt to resistance exercises and maximum heart rates decline proportionally to age.
 So how do you know what to do?

 If you tell yourself you’re too old then you have already given up.
 Mentally you need to be geared up and ready to take control and accountability of your health.
 Get yourself to the right location and your health professional expert can take over from there.

 The best way to start is by having your capabilities assessed

 At Moving with Ease we offer a free assessment when you begin your health journey with our team in Robina on the Gold Coast.
 Have your body assessed for range of motion, strength fitness, then get started with a tailored program that lowers your risks for injury and maximises your benefits from the work you put in.

 “Because if you’re going to spend the time and money you want to know you’re doing it right.”